mattermost/mattermost/doc/usage/Markdown.md

 * `**_bold-italic_**` renders as **_bold-italics_**
 * `~~strikethrough~~` renders as ~~strikethrough~~

-## Code:
+## Code Block:

-Create a code block by indenting four spaces, or by placing ``` on the line above and below your code.
+Create a code block by indenting each line by four spaces, or by placing ``` on the line above and below your code.

 Example: